EugenCoda/bookTracker/readme.md

 TODO:

-- create schema for booklists for individual user - in progress
+- create schema for booklists for individual user (when register user) - done
+- add books to my book list - in progress
+- display my book list - in progress
 - search bar